Danelle2403/concert-ticketing-system/README.md

 - The API Gateway runs on port 8000
 - Each service has its own database
 - Purchase checkout writes orders to the external OutSystems OrderService and issues tickets through the local `ticket-atomic` service
-- The Stripe wrapper is now available as a standalone service, but it is not yet wired into the purchase or cancel composites
+- The purchase wrapper still generates or accepts `paymentChargeId` values directly; the Stripe wrapper is available but is not yet wired into purchase or cancel flows
 - RabbitMQ is used for async `event.updated` and `event.cancelled` fanout from the create/edit composite to the notification wrapper
 - Event edit notifications include refund-request guidance, and cancel notifications include Stripe refund guidance for ticket holders that are not currently `cancelled` or `refunded`
+- Local order-aligned demo data still depends on prefixed external OrderService IDs like `fan-001` and `con-001`